 Like some much else about the horse in Iceland, it starts at Kolkuós… actually, on the beach at Kolkuós and, like so much else in Iceland, with a story that took place long, long ago.
-But remember, where we are now, in Skagafjordur, where there are more horses than people, and you are always standing on a story, Flugumýri has some whoppers from back in the sagas.
+But remember, where we are now, in Skagafjordur, where there are more horses than people, you are always standing on a story and Flugumýri has some whoppers that go way back to the sagas.
 I love this place!

 I spent a few days at this famous breeding farm,